se-edu/learningresources/contents/security/crossSiteScripting/crossSiteScripting.md

 Cross site scripting (XSS) is a vulnerability found in websites.

-Textboxes are commonly used in forms in websites to ask the user for input.
-For example, blog websites may provide a textbox for user to enter comments.
+Text boxes are commonly used in forms in websites to ask the user for input.
+For example, blog websites may provide a text box for visitors of the blog to enter comments.

-However, are they limited to just typing in plain text?
-For some websites, they may not check their input, thus users are able to use formatting HTML tags, such as `<b>` for bolding and `<i>` for italic.
+However, are commenters limited to just typing in plain text?
+Some website do not check the input, thus commenters are able to use formatting HTML tags, such as `<b>` for bolding and `<i>` for italicizing.

 ```html
 I <b>like</b> your blog post!